Home » FAQ

 PPCB and NZEI will both be representing principals in the collective bargaining process.
 PPCB aims to work constructively with NZEI to present a single strong claim.

 Yes, PPCB is a separate entity from NZPF.
 However, NZPF and PPCB have a close relationship.
 As PPCB serves principals, the PPCB Constitution requires that members belong to NZPF to join.
-In addition, 3 of the 5 members of PPCB’s Executive Committee are required to be members of the Executive Committee of NZPF.
+NZPF have a representative on the Board of PPCB.
 This enables NZPF to have a voice in the work of PPCB and be closely aligned in working together to join professional advocacy to industrial in the best interests of principals.

 PPCB is a separate entity to NZPF.
 You do not have to belong to any Union but if you choose, you are free to belong to the Union of your choice or both Unions.